unrealwork/atsd-use-cases/how-to/shared/trends.md

 In the **Editor** window you will see the configuration for the current portal.
 All portals have several levels of settings:

 * **[configuration]**: Overall settings for the entire portal.
 Even the most complex visualizations will have one set of **[configuration]** settings.
-Define base parameters for the portal such as layout, offset, formatting, as well as the default parameters that will be inhereted by all widgets contained in the portal.
+Define base parameters for the portal such as layout, offset, formatting, as well as the default parameters that will be inherited by all widgets contained in the portal.

 * **[group]**: Each row of widgets is defined as a group. **[group]** level settings are applied to an entire row.